The NBCRNA administers the National Certification Exam (NCE) to measure the knowledge, skills, and abilities necessary for entry-level

 The NBCRNA maintains responsibility for the examination content outline and test specifications, maintains an item bank of approved test questions, and sets the passing score.
 In addition, the NBCRNA determines individual eligibility for admission to the NCE.
-See the NCE Bibliography
+See the NCE/SEE Bibliography

 2016 NCE PPA Executive Summary

 For FY 2016, a total of 2,907 NCE exams were administered, with a pass rate (for first-time takers) of 84.5%; the pass rate is lower for repeat examinees.
 The total number of candidates who took the NCE and were certified during FY 2016 was 2,457.
 A list of the newly certified CRNAs by state of residence is published monthly here on the NBCRNA website.